madskristensen/MarkdownEditor/README.md

 ### Brace completion with type-through
 This makes typing faster.
-Whenever you type opening braces, paranthesis or brackets, a corrosponding closing character is inserted.
+Whenever you type opening braces, parenthesis or brackets, a corresponding closing character is inserted.
 It is smart about when it adds the closing character so it doesn't become annoying.